- Introduction

 No time and territory limitation

 Trade secret protection is not limited to any period.
 So the information can be a secret as long as you want it to be.
-Besides, since you don’t receive this protection from a specific jurisdiction, thus your secret is not limited to a certain place but is everywhere.
+Besides, since you don’t receive this protection from a specific jurisdiction, your secret is not limited to a certain place but is everywhere.

 No risk of disclosure